Labiri/nazcawiki/binance.md

 Make sure to only have enabled **Read info** and **Enable Trading**, and to leave **Enable Widhdrawals** disabled (un-checked).

-__Note down the keys in a safe place, since you won't be able to see the secret key again and you would have to generate a new set.__
+Attention: Note down the keys in a safe place, since you won't be able to see the secret key again and you would have to generate a new set.

 ## Adding funds to your account